-- Meet students, professors and engineers from industry, and
+- Meet students, professors and engineers from industry

 Volunteers lead hands-on engineering activities, answer questions for all our guests, set-up and clean-up, and more.
 Inquire for more details on how you can get involved through the NASCENT ERC or MRSEC.
 Event will either be in-person or virtual.

 This is an event that opens up the entire campus to local school children, their teachers and parents.
 It is held each Spring at UT and different departments sponsor activity booths and demonstrations that are creative, engaging, educational and above all fun!
-Explore UT will be held this year on March 3.
-Stay tuned to see how you can get involved through the NASCENT ERC or MRSEC.
+Stay tuned to see how you can get involved through the MRSEC.

 Held at the Thinkery, this annual event brings university researchers together with science museum educators, creating unique learning experiences.
 NanoDays engages people of all ages in a miniscule world where materials have special properties and new technologies have spectacular promise.
 The celebration combines simple hands-on activities for children with lots of fun!
 NanoDays activities demonstrate different, unexpected properties of materials at the nanoscale.
 6-12 Volunteers needed.
 2022 date TBD and dependent on pandemic.